-Even though I'm focusing mostly on verse 14 above “Do all things without grumbling or disputing”, I wanted you to get a overview of the context.
+Even though I’m focusing mostly on verse 14 above “Do all things without grumbling or disputing”, I wanted you to get an overview of the context.

 One of the ways we can love and care for others and bring a spirit of unity in the church is by not grumbling and complaining.
 This is an example of what it looks like to “work out our salvation”.

 Do Everything Without Grumbling:

 14 Do all things without grumbling or disputing,